 With voice searches, microdata can help.
 Include a business address, phone number, menu items, the price of services, etc. That way your mobile content will be not only mobile-friendly but voice search friendly, too!

 Common voice search apps include Voice Search Launcher, Google Now Launcher, Google Voice Search and OK Google Voice Commands.

-- Voice Search Launcher: By Prometheus Interactive, you can search in your apps, on websites and in contacts for information you need.
+- Voice Search Launcher: By Prometheus Interactive, you can search in your apps, on websites, and in contacts for the information you need.

 Each is available for free in the Google Play Store.

 Features: The Voice Search Button and Turning Voice Search On